-Should you upgrade to the iPhone 13 Pro in 2021?
-Let’s take a closer look at what’s being offered.
+So, should you upgrade to the iPhone 13 Pro?
+Let’s take a closer look at what’s being offered here.

-The iPhone 13 Pro will be released on September 24, 2021.
-That’s a little earlier in the year than the iPhone 12 Pro, which landed on October 23, 2020.
+The iPhone 13 Pro hit shops on September 24, 2021.
+This fell a little earlier in the year than the iPhone 12 Pro, which landed on October 23, 2020.

-As you can see, UK buyers are benefiting from a recent currency shift from Apple, which means they get a little more for their money.
+As you can see, UK buyers are benefiting from a recent currency shift, which means they get a slightly better deal.

 The iPhone 13 Pro looks very similar to the iPhone 12 Pro, but we would have been extremely surprised if that weren’t the case.
 Apple switched up its iPhone design in a big way with last year’s models, so another wholesale change isn’t on the cards yet.

 While you get the same angular design, parallel glass surfaces, and surgical-grade stainless steel rim, there are subtle differences.